-Hypersensitivity reactions were only rarely identified in the postmarketing surveillance (6.41 events per 10 millions sold cartridges).
-Mostly the reactions were non-serious (4.56/10 millions sold cartridges), but life-threatening reactions cannot be fully excluded.
+Hypersensitivity reactions were only rarely identified in the postmarketing surveillance.
+Mostly the reactions were non-serious, but life-threatening reactions cannot be fully excluded.
 The reactions included anaphylactic reactions/shock, skin reactions and respiratory symptoms.

-In the case of suspected hypersensitivity reaction, allergy testing is recommended including testing of the single components of the medicinal product.
+In the case of suspected hypersensitivity reaction, allergy testing is recommended including testing of the individual components of the medicinal product.